 Whether an applicant is obliged to disclose a criminal record will therefore depend on:

 - if a conviction is unspent: for every conviction there are prescribed rehabilitation periods, depending on the age of the offender, and the length and type of sentence imposed.
-During the currency of this period, the conviction will be classed as “unspent”.
-For serious offences, where the person has received a custodial sentence of more than 4 years, the conviction will never be spent.
-However, for lesser offences, such as where a fine was imposed for an adult offender, the rehabilitation period may be as little as 12 months from the date of conviction.
+During this period, the conviction will be classed as “unspent”.

 - if a conviction is spent: for a person who has been convicted of a criminal offence but doesn’t re-offend within the prescribed rehabilitation period, their conviction becomes “spent”.
 The offender will then be treated as rehabilitated, as if they had never committed the offence in the first place.
 In most circumstances, an applicant is not legally obliged to reveal or admit the existence of a spent conviction to an employer, effectively wiping the slate clean.